monolyth-php/lodger/README.md

 you click on one of the listing links ;)

 ### `lodger/controller`
 Generate a generic CRUD controller.
-The generate `create`, `update` and `delete` methods work out of the box with the corresponding repository, but of course do nothing in the realm of permission checking.
+The generated `create`, `update` and `delete` methods work out of the box with the corresponding repository, but of course do nothing yet since we aren't dictating how you should store your data (or handle permissions, for that matter).

 ### `lodger/form`
 Generate a Formulaic form to go with the module.